 How might the taxation of capital gains be improved?

 Taxing capital gains at the same rates as ordinary income would simplify the tax system by removing major incentives for tax sheltering and other attempts to manipulate the system.
+This could be accomplished by taxing accrued capital gains on an annual basis.

 The Tax Reform Act of 1986, signed by President Ronald Reagan, raised tax rates on capital gains and lowered rates on ordinary income but set the same 28 percent top rate for both.
 The goal: reducing tax planning devoted to converting ordinary income to capital gains.
 The policy worked—briefly.
 Successive congresses raised the top rate on ordinary income (now 40.8 percent) and reduced the top rate on capital gains (now 23.8 percent).
 As the gap between the two rates grew, so did the incentives to manipulate the system.
 Now might be a good time to once again tax capital gains and ordinary income at the same rate, which could be higher than today’s rate on capital gains but lower than the current rate on ordinary income.